 At the foot of Capitol Hill sits the United States Botanic Garden, the exotic garden of America.
 This is one of the most fun things to do in DC for couples that isn’t a monument or memorial, thanks to the amazing diversity of flora here.

 The garden was once a vision of George Washington and was established in 1820, making it the country’s oldest continually operating botanic garden.
-The garden is fully recognized as a museum and is dedicated to the importance and often irreplaceable value of plants to the world.
+The garden is fully recognized as a museum and is dedicated to the importance and often irreplaceable value of plants to the world and life as we know it.

 There really is a whole world of plants housed at the United States Botanic Garden.
 The Tropics exhibition is a favorite, housed in a dome rising 93 feet over an abandoned plantation.